ato-s/freemarket_sample_36a/README.md

 |bad_count|integer|null:false, default: 0|

 ### Association
-- has_one : phone number
+- has_one : phone_number
 - has_one : adress
 - has_one : creditcard
 - has_one : avatar
-- has_many : report
+- has_many : reports
-- has_many : like
+- has_many : likes
-- has_many : comment
+- has_many : comments
-- has_many : transaction message
+- has_many : transaction_messages
-- has_many : transaction
+- has_many : transactions
-- has_many : item
+- has_many : items
 - has_and_belongs_to_many : todo
 - has_and_belongs_to_many : information
-- has_many : user information
+- has_many : user_informations
 - has_one : walet
-- has_many : review
+- has_many : reviews

-# phoneNumberテーブル
+# phone_numberテーブル
 |Column|Type|Options|
 |------|----|-------|
 |number|integer|null:false,unique:true|